Hillaryudechukwu/Little-JavaScript-Book/manuscript/chapter1.md

 **REST API**: is a web service (local or remote) which exposes data.
 A REST API makes possible to interact with an underlying database for saving or retrieving entities.

+**Transpiler**: older browsers do not support modern JavaScript syntax from ECMAScript 2015 and above.
+A transpiler is a tool which takes modern JavaScript syntax and spits out a more compatible version (ECMAScript 2009).

 **Vanilla JavaScript**: vanilla JavaScript is a term for denoting "pure" JavaScript applications, i.e. those written without the help of a frontend library like React, Vue, or Angular.

 **AJAX**: a set of technologies for fetching data in the browser without causing a page refresh.
 The acronym stands for "Asynchronous JavaScript and XML", coined in 1999.